Hair bonding glue substitutes

 - Wig grip

-What are some reasons for considering alternatives to hair bonding glue?
+What are some reasons for considering hair bonding glue substitutes to hair bonding glue?

 Generally, wig glue and any other type of glue are not meant to be applied on your scalp or any part of your body.